 Clientele: Folks with moderate tastes, mostly thirties and up.
 It's a middle-class clientele, except in the cigar bar, where it's a pretentious jerk clientele.

 How's the Pool?
-Underwhelming.
-The big lagoon-style pool is a huge space and has a few trees and two hot tubs by it, but this is not one of Las Vegas' greatest pools.
-It's wet and they have chairs, etc., but if you're looking for a resort with a super pool, this ain't one of them.
-It's also flat-out closed in the winter.
+The big lagoon-style pool is a huge space and has a few trees and two hot tubs by it.
+It's wet and they have chairs, etc. It's also flat-out closed in the winter.

 Table Games: The works.
 Blackjack, craps, roulette, Let It Ride, Pai Gow, Baccarat.
-Mostly the games are not good, especially blackjack and craps,where better games are available elsewhere nearby.
-If you do decide to play some blackjack here, watch out for the many gimmicky games that offer terrible odds or the dreaded 6:5 single-deck.
+If you do decide to play some blackjack here, watch out for the gimmicky games that offer terrible odds or the dreaded 6:5 single-deck.
+In the evenings there is a "party pit" so you can celebrate losing your money.

 Bet Minimums: Since the casino's pretty small, they pack in the games.
-You will see $5 blackjack, craps and roulette when it's quiet, and then up when it's noisy.
-You can find some bad-rules $5 blackjack or oddball games sometimes, too, so look for the best ones.
+You will see $10 blackjack, with $5 craps and roulette.
+You can find some oddball games for $5 sometimes, too, so look for the best ones.
 Craps is 3x4x5x odds.

 Machines: Slots from penny gobblers to $100.
-A poor selection of video poker.
 New York-New York has a reputation of having pretty tight slots.
 The floor is crowded and noisy.

 Who Gets Comps?
-For the $50 bettor at the tables, you can ask for food, and possibly future free room mailings.
-For the slot player, the Players Club is the unified MGM Mirage slot club and points are interchangeable.
+For the $50 bettor at the tables, you can ask for food, and maybe see future free room mailings.
+For the slot player, the M Life is the unified MGM slot club and points are interchangeable.

 America: This 24 hour coffee shop is better than most, but the cool thing is the huge mural of the United States.
 It's 1800 square feet of pure Americana.
 Also, they have menu items by region, like Philly Cheese Steak, Monterey Calimari, Georgia pulled pork.